ncatlab/nlab-content/pages/0/7/3/2/2370/content.md

 ## Idea

-For various constructions in [[stable homotopy theory]] -- such as notably that of the [[symmetric monoidal smash product of spectra]] -- it is necessary to use a model for objects in the [[stable (∞,1)-category of spectra]] and the [[stable homotopy category]] more refined than that given by
+For various constructions in [[stable homotopy theory]] -- such as notably that of the [[symmetric monoidal smash product of spectra]] -- it is useful to use a model for objects in the [[stable (∞,1)-category of spectra]] and the [[stable homotopy category]] more refined than that given by
 $\Omega$-[[spectrum|spectra]].
 The notion of _coordinate-free spectrum_ is such